uclaacm/hackschool-f18/session-3-backend-api/README.md

 You click Post.

 Now, your image is being uploaded to a server.
-Then, other people can request the server to see the meme that you posted.
+Then, other people can request the server for the meme that you posted.

-We have discovered a new way that client and server can talk to each other.
+We have discovered a new way that the client and server can talk to each other.

-So apart from client requesting the server for some data, client can also upload data to the server!
+So apart from the client **requesting** the server for some data, it can also **upload** data to the server!

-But now, server runs into a problem, how does server know client's request is for getting a webpage, or for uploading a meme?
+But now, the server runs into a problem: how does it know that the client's request is for getting a webpage, or for uploading a meme?

 This is where __HTTP__ gets into the picture.

 ### HTTP format
 HTTP stands for __Hypertext Transfer Protocol__.

-The HTTP protocol defines how the request from the client should be formatted, it also defines how the response from the server should be formatted.
+The HTTP protocol defines how the request from the client should be formatted, and it also defines how the response from the server should be formatted.

 A request is just a string that is being sent to the server.
-The rules set by HTTP allows the server to interpret the string to understand what user wants.
+The rules set by HTTP allow the server to interpret the string to understand what user wants.

-A HTTP request usually comprises 2 parts, __header__ and __body__.
+A HTTP request is usually comprised of two parts: the __header__ and the __body__.

 ### 1. Header
 A header is piece of text (string) that a client sends to a server containing what the user wants from the server.

 We can actually see the request inside the developer console in Chrome.

-* Right click on any page, click `Inspect`.
+* Right click on any page, then click `Inspect`.
 Or just <kbd>Command Option i</kbd> on Mac, <kbd>Ctrl Shift J</kbd> on Windows.

-* Open the networking tab in Developer console.
+* Open the networking tab in the Developer console.

 * Go to `www.google.com`

 * Click on the `www.google.com` column on the console.

-* Go to `Headers` tab
+* Go to the `Headers` tab

 You can see the Request Header!